Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact

 \subsection{From proxy evaluation to intended impact}

 The hierarchies of inference in generative AI evaluations can be represented as a series of cascading \textit{proxies}: easier measures acting in place of the true desired outcome (Fig. \ref{fig:cascading}).
-In children's education settings, common proxy criteria, such as (non-student) user preference \citep{jurenka_towards_2024,kornell_edtech_2024}, are potentially informative but incomplete, because proxies can be optimized without improving what schooling ultimately values: student growth.
-This concern mirrors the scientific-discovery literature, where strong performance on question-answering benchmarks (e.g., GPQA, \citealt{rein_gpqa_2023}; MMLU-Pro, \citealt{wang_mmlu-pro_2024}) can coexist with weaknesses on tasks that are required to conduct real science \citep{song_evaluating_2025,alampara_probing_2025,mirza_framework_2025,kim_correlated_2025,kalai_why_2025}.
-Similarly, in education, we observe in this study that models may reproduce the \emph{language} of effective pedagogy without tracking the features of instruction that causally support learning.
-We suspect that there are many other domains with congruent gaps.
+In children's education settings, common proxy criteria, such as (non-student) user preference \citep{jurenka_towards_2024,kornell_edtech_2024}, are potentially informative but incomplete, because proxies can be optimized without improving schooling's intended impact: student growth.
+This concern mirrors the literature in other disciplines such as coding and scientific-discovery, where strong performance on question-answering benchmarks (e.g., GPQA, \citealt{rein_gpqa_2023}; MMLU-Pro, \citealt{wang_mmlu-pro_2024}) can coexist with weaknesses on tasks that are required to deploy real code or conduct real science \citep{becker_measuring_2025,song_evaluating_2025,alampara_probing_2025,mirza_framework_2025,kim_correlated_2025,kalai_why_2025}.
+We posit that there are many other domains with congruent gaps.
+In education, we observe that models may reproduce the \emph{language} of effective pedagogy without tracking the features of instruction that causally support learning.

-Standard AI benchmarks, typically focused on question-answering or tasks with discrete solutions, are ill-suited for the nuanced, generative, and high-stakes nature of educational applications \citep{gehrmann_repairing_2022, hu_prompt-based_2023,zhou_navigating_2023, zhou_relying_2024,kim_im_2024,wu_style_2023,reuel_betterbench_2024}.
-Without rigorous evaluation against meaningful outcomes, we risk deploying technologies that are not only ineffective but potentially harmful to student learning \citep{bastani_generative_2024,shein_impact_2024}.
+As it is for such application areas, standard AI benchmarks, which are typically focused on question-answering or tasks with discrete solutions, are ill-suited for the nuanced, generative, and high-stakes nature of educational applications \citep{gehrmann_repairing_2022, hu_prompt-based_2023,zhou_navigating_2023, zhou_relying_2024,kim_im_2024,wu_style_2023,reuel_betterbench_2024, hardy_autoscoring_2026}.
+In this setting, one could build AI systems that \emph{act} pedagogically sound while failing to identify teaching practices that actually improve achievement, risking deploying technologies that are not only ineffective but potentially harmful to student learning \citep{bastani_generative_2024,shein_impact_2024,rismanchian_artificial_2026, lee_impact_2024}.